Our pick of the best kefir brands

 Lifeway plain low-fat kefir contains 12g sugar per 240ml.

 Support a flourishing British business and order your gut-friendly drink from the Live Kefir Company.
-The brand hails from Yorkshire and has been trading since 2017, priding itself on producing handmade kefir that contains billions of live bacteria.
+The brand hails from Yorkshire and has been trading since 2017, priding itself on producing handmade dairy that contains billions of live bacteria.

 Live Kefir Healthy Cow drink contains 3.4g sugars per 100ml.